DavidCatalano/ai-model-bridge/README.md

          APP_RUNTIME_GID=24060
          ```
          - This promotes security best practices, ensures consistent access and avoids permission issues.

-         - ~~Add the `modelbridge` user and group on the host machine where the models will be saved.
-Change the GID if you have a common value across groups~~
-            ~~
-            ~~sudo groupadd -g 24060 modelbridge~~
-            ~~sudo useradd -m -u 24060 -g 24060 modelbridge~~
-            ~~sudo usermod -a -G 24060~~
-            ~~
-                    ~~^ adds your user to the group so you can see and manage files in /data/models~~
-            ~~Now add user 24060 to any existing groups, for example the oobabooga group~~
-            ~~`sudo usermod -a -G oobabooga-group modelbridge`~~
-            Add group IDs to docker-compose.yml in the `group-add` section
+         - Add group IDs to docker-compose.yml in the `group-add` section
-            tip: If unknown group name or id use `ls -l` for the name and `getent group oobabooga-group` for the group id
+         - tip: If unknown group name or id use `ls -l` for the name and `getent group oobabooga-group` for the group id
-            Troubleshooting (within container) verify: `groups modelbridge` should yield: `modelbridge : modelbridge oobabooga-group`
+         - Troubleshooting (within container) verify: `groups modelbridge` should yield: `modelbridge : modelbridge oobabooga-group`
-            repeat for any/every other group that is required for ModelBridge to manage the files on system
+         - repeat for any/every other group that is required for ModelBridge to manage the files on system

-      2. **Fallback to Root**:
+      2. **Fallback to Root (FUTURE)**:
          - If other containers are running as `root` or no common GID is used, leave `APP_RUNTIME_GID` blank.
          - ModelBridge will also run as `root`, ensuring it can access files created by `root` containers.